 ACB in writing.
 No docks will be permitted to exceed twenty (20) feet in length.

 Section 17.
-Boats No gas-powered boats shall be permitted on the lake.
+Boats.
+No gas-powered boats shall be permitted on the lake.
 Canoes, kayaks and boats less than 12 feet in length only may be used.
 Electric trolling motors shall be permitted.
 Boats and canoes must be stored in a neat and orderly fashion and may not be abandoned at the water’s edge of any Lot which abuts the lake.
 No boats are permitted to be stored on the edge of the lake from November 1 to March 1 unless stored in specifically designated areas approved by the Association.

 Section 18.
 Recreational Vehicles, Tractors.
 Recreational vehicles must be stored in buildings which are architecturally similar to the residence or are integrated into the site plan.
 Tractors must be stored in barns or approved storage buildings.
 All storage buildings, barns and site plans are subject to ACB approval.